alinaraza7/ai-fitness-content-strategist/references/00-persona-canon.md

 **True of her body**

 - Defined shoulders, back and arms.
-Visible quad and glute development.
+Visible big quad and big glutes.
 She looks like someone who lifts, not like someone who is thin.
 - Softness across the lower abdomen that has never fully gone and is not going to.
 She is at peace with this roughly four days out of seven.
 - Roughly a size 6–8, but she does not talk in sizes.
 - Hands, neck and décolletage that read 48.
 Sun damage on the forearms and chest from a Texas childhood with no sunscreen.